HobnobMancer/SI_Hobbs_et_al_2024_Pecto/README.md

 conda install --file requirements.txt -y
 ```

-All scripts used to generate the phylogenomic analysis are found in the `scripts/` subdirectory, and can be run in order to regenerate the analysis:
+1. Download datasets
     1. `download_pecto_genomes.sh` - Downloads all genomes from NCBI Assembly when querying using the term 'Pectobacteriaceae'
-2. `download_pd_genomes.sh` - Configures `ncbi-genome-download` to retrieve genomes for a provided list of Assembly accessions
+    2. `download_same_pecto_genomes.sh` - Downloads the genomes used in the analysis presented in the manuscript
-3. `build_cazyme_db.sh` - Build a local CAZyme db
+    3. `download_pd_genomes.sh` - Configures `ncbi-genome-download` to retrieve genomes for a provided list of Assembly accessions
-4. `get_cazy_cazymes.sh` - Retrieve CAZy family annotations from the local CAZyme db for proteins in the download genomes for both the _Pectobacteriaceae_, and _Pectobacterium_ and _Dickeya_ datasets.
+    4. `build_cazyme_db.sh` - Build a local CAZyme db

-## Directory structure
+2. Annotate CAZomes

-_Add output from `tree` command_
+    1. `get_cazy_cazymes.sh` - Retrieve CAZy family annotations from the local CAZyme db for proteins in the download genomes for both the _Pectobacteriaceae_, and _Pectobacterium_ and _Dickeya_ datasets.

 # Reproducing the analyses